magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 * **Project Web Interface**: The Web Interface is a [console for accessing your project](https://accounts.magento.cloud){:target="_blank"}, user accounts, and your project enviornments.
 You can modify environment settings, environment variables, routes, and manage environments.
 Access links (store URL, SSH, Git) are provided for active environments through the active Git branches.
 You use this interface for [managing your project]({{ page.baseurl }}cloud/project/projects.html).
 The following environments are available through this interface:

   * Starter: Master and all environments branched from it
-  * Pro: Development (Integration) and all environments branched from it.
+  * Pro: Integration and all environments branched from it.
 You may also have Staging and Production.
 For existing Pro merchants, you may need to have your [interface updated]({{ page.baseurl }}cloud/trouble/pro-env-management.html) to manage all environments.

 ## Technical support {#gethelp}
 You can enter a support ticket through the Project Web Interface: